Pages

 'You can't leave without it.'

 He was told to stand aside while he went through his wallet and after combing through it and finding nothing he dove into his rucksack, tearing it apart as he looked for his entry paper.
-I yelled over that I'd be waiting at the departure gate and left.
-He looked up at me and I could see the fear on his face.
-'I hope you get through,' I said.
-I went and sat down and half an hour later and just before we boarded he came rushing towards me, sweat pouring down his face and neck.
+I said I'd be waiting at the departure gate.
+He looked up at me and fear crossed his face.

-'Gosh, those guys just put me through the wringer, I thought they were going to bring me to jail and I'd miss the plane.'
+'Gosh, those guys just put me through the wringer.
+I thought they were going to bring me to jail and I'd miss the plane.'

 'Were you gonna leave without me?'

-'That question is also better left unanswered.'
+'That question is better left unanswered.'

 6 comments: